ME-ICA/tedana/README.md

 started.

-We ask that all contributors to ``tedana`` across all project-related spaces (including but not limited to GitHub, Gittter and project e-mails), adhere to our
+We ask that all contributors to ``tedana`` across all project-related spaces (including but not limited to GitHub, Gitter, and project emails), adhere to our
 [code of conduct](https://github.com/ME-ICA/tedana/blob/master/CODE_OF_CONDUCT.md).